 Counselling and Accessibility Services

 Privacy of personal information is an important principle to the Counselling and Accessibility Services.
 Our professional staff, including regulated health care providers are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the goods and services we provide.
 We also try to be open and transparent as to how we handle personal information.
-This document describes our privacy policies are aligned with Seneca College’s institutional practices related to handling of personal information.
+This document describes our privacy policies are aligned with Seneca’s institutional policies related to handling of personal and health-related information.

 WHAT IS PERSONAL INFORMATION?

 Personal information is information about an identifiable individual.
 Personal information includes information that relates to: an individual’s personal characteristics (e.g., gender, age, income, home address or phone number, ethnic background, family status); health (e.g., health history, health conditions, health services received by them); or, activities and views (e.g., religion, politics, opinions expressed by an individual, an opinion or evaluation of an individual).
 Personal information is different from business information (e.g., an individual’s business address and telephone number).
 This is not protected by privacy legislation.

 WHO WE ARE

 Our department, Counselling and Accessibility Services, includes professional staff from the following areas: counselling services, accessibility services, enhanced services (i.e. learning strategists, assistive technologists), reception (i.e. administrative assistants, service advisors, and support staff (i.e. scheduling support services, data entry).
 Our management department is staffed by a Director, Senior Manager Counselling Services, Senior Manager Accessibility Services and an Office Manager.